xgorse/lozeil/README.md

 Lozeil
 ======

-Lozeil is PHP-based cashflow management web application.
+Lozeil is a PHP-based cashflow management web application.
 Its goal is to improve and simplify the way that companies manage their cash.
 This involves bank's statement importation from standard format, real-time monitoring, statistics, simulations...

 ## Installation

 ### Requirement
-* server supporting PHP
+* Server supporting PHP
-* mysql database
+* Mysql database

 ### Build your own Lozeil